andrewoma/dexx/README.md

 running on OS X 10.6.8 with JDK 1.6.0_65 are:
 * HashSet is around 3 times slower than `java.util.HashSet` for add, remove and contains.
 * TreeSet is around 3 times slower than `java.util.TreeSet` for add and remove, but on a par for contains.
+* Vector performance relative to `java.util.ArrayList`:
+  * Appending and iteration is slower for small lists, but becomes faster for larger lists
+  * Random access seems to be a constant 2x slower
+  * Prepending is a constant time operation for Vectors (fast), but is linear in ArrayLists

 See the section below for how to run the benchmarks for yourself.
 The output from my development machine is [here](/docs/benchmarks.txt).